AppLayerLabs/sparq-gitbook/bdk-implementation/the-core-folder.md

 ## State

-The `state.h` file contains the **State** class - an abstraction of the blockchain's current state of accounts, balances, nonces, transactions, token balances, deployed contracts and emitted events at the current block in the network, responsible for owning and maintaining all of those and a few other shared inner variables.
+The `state.h` file contains the **State** class - an abstraction of the blockchain's current state of accounts, balances, nonces, transactions, token balances and deployed contracts at the current block in the network, responsible for owning and maintaining all of those and a few other shared inner variables.

 A node's state and its data can only be altered through the process of block creation, either by creating a block itself, or receiving one from the network.
 In AppLayer's case, the class is often used for querying account data (current balance and nonce) and also processing and validating blocks and their transactions, as well as contract calls, following requirements such as (not limited to, but those are some of the most common):